Learn how to make a DIY Bubble Wand ... it's an easy and super fun project that will keep your kids busy all summer!

 DIY Bubble Wand

 I loved playing with bubbles when I was kid.
 There is something about blowing and chasing bubbles that is so fun, and I knew my niece would love a DIY Bubble Wand!
-There was no tutorial, so I decided to make my own.

 - 20 gauge jewelry wire

 - needle nose pliers